THE REALITIES OF RELIGION, II

 13 Over the course of many years teaching Bible at a university, I found that this hard to support single story reading is never-the-less all but universally accepted.
 I attribute this uncritical approach to Genesis being treated as Bible tales for children.
 Any gain in children’s literature is overwhelmed by loss to mature thinking.
 Primary education wins out over secondary education, to the detriment both of the text and of our ideas.

 14 Scholars have long called Genesis 2:4b through several following chapters the “J” story, short for “Jahwist,” because of the regular use of JHVH, see note 1, above.
-Possibly a court chronicler for King Solomon in
+Possibly a court chronicler for King Solomon in Jerusalem was the author.
+Passions and conflict, drama and character development characterize J writings.

 15 Scholars call Genesis 1-2:4a the “P”, short for “Priestly,” story.
 Following the return from Babylonian exile, in the absence of local monarchy, priests dominated the nation in a sort of limited autonomy permitted by the Persians and later the Greeks.
 The Priestly literature emphasizes regulations and genealogy.
 Grandeur and formality (and genealogy) characterize the style.
 The P cosmogony justifies the seven day week culminating in Shabbat.